defeo/FAAST/README.md

-During the configure script FAAST checks for the presence of NTL, GMP and gf2x; checks for GMP and gf2x are optional and can be disabled through --disable-ntl-static.
-If NTL has been built as a shared library, passing --disable-ntl-static might speed up the compilation.
+During the configure script FAAST checks for the presence of NTL, GMP and gf2x; checks for GMP and gf2x are optional and can be disabled through `--disable-ntl-static`.
+If NTL has been built as a shared library, passing `--disable-ntl-static` might speed up the compilation.

-Notice that you might have to specify the paths to NTL, GMP or gf2x if they are installed in some exotic directory; see configure --help.
+Notice that you might have to specify the paths to NTL, GMP or gf2x if they are installed in some exotic directory; see `configure --help`.

 Installing
 ----------